 - Write Longer Content

 - Use Engaging Visuals

 Your content should be clear, relevant, informative, and valuable.
 If people can’t find what they’re looking for, they’ll leave.

-Make sure your content is easy to read and digest by using short paragraphs, clear headlines, and helpful images.
+Make sure your pages are easy to read and digest by using short paragraphs, clear headlines, and helpful images.
 Prefer a font that is simple and written in active form.

 Use the inverted pyramid style, starting with the most important information first and then going into less important details.

 Remember to use a table of contents, to show visitors exactly what you are going to cover on the page.

 Avoid duplicate content and focus on creating original assets that satisfy user intent.